-- Sign in to the Zendesk Developers portal and then select My Account from the menu on the upper-right corner.
+Sign in to the Zendesk Developers portal, and select My Account from the menu on the upper-right corner.

-- Click OAuth Client Globalization in the left navbar, then complete the request form.
+Click OAuth Client Globalization in the left navbar, then complete the request form.
 Ensure the subdomain includes the prefix "d3v-".

-If the request is approved, we'll convert your local OAuth client to a global OAuth client.
+If the request is approved, Zendesk converts your local OAuth client to a global OAuth client.

 If your request is rejected, you can still implement OAuth in your integration using a local OAuth client.
 Before your customers can connect your service to their Zendesk Support instance, they will need to each create a local OAuth client and provide information about the OAuth client.

 Frequently asked questions